-6. The o/o shall maintain a log for this equipment, which, at a minimum, contains the information specified below.
-This log shall be maintained current and on-site for a minimum of five (5) years and shall be provided to District personnel on request:
+7. The o/o shall maintain a log for this equipment, which, at a minimum, contains the information specified below.
+This log shall be maintained current and on-site for a minimum of five (5) years and shall be provided to District personnel on request: (a) Inspections at least every guarter or every 2.000 hours of operation whichever is more frequent which includes:

-(a) Inspections at least every quarter or every 2,000 hours of operation whichever is more frequent which includes:
+(a) Inspections at least every quarter or every(i) Date of inspection;

-(i)Date of inspection;